Greetings, I’m Gita

 Philosophy & Approach

-Our philosophy and approach combines traditional and scientific knowledge with the understanding of energetics, to find the root cause of dis-ease.
-Gita delivers simple, self-managed, protocols that connect you with the best plant medicine.
-She strives to help you feel empowered to self-direct the course of your physical, mental, and pscyho-spiritual recovery from illness or trauma back to reconnection with your true, vibrant Self.
+My philosophy and approach combines traditional and scientific knowledge with the understanding of energetics, to find the root cause of dis-ease.
+I deliver simple, self-managed, protocols that connect you with the best plant medicine.
+I strive to help you feel empowered to self-direct the course of your physical, mental, and pscyho-spiritual recovery from illness or trauma back to reconnection with your true, vibrant Self.
 Healing takes time and patience, and as such, plant medicine is “slow medicine”.
 The beauty of this medicine can be found in its simplicity.
 While a single herb or formulation can support many ailments, it is not a panacea or “cure all”.

 -